 In the semis, City beat Ipswich 1-0 in I guess what was a run-of-the-mill kind of game.
 However, Spurs needed a replay to see off Wolves, beating them 3-0 at Highbury after a 2-2 draw at Hillsborough.

-Perhaps the funniest moment in the earlier rounds had been the 4-0 stuffing handed out to Newcastle by Exeter City in their 5th round replay at St James’s.
-Perhaps the only consoltation being that St James’s Park is also the name of Exeter’s ground.
+Perhaps the funniest moment in the earlier rounds had been the 4-0 stuffing handed out to Newcastle by Exeter City in their 5th round replay at St James Park.
+Perhaps the only consolation was that St James Park is the name of Exeter’s ground – sans apostrophe when compared with Newcastle’s more famous version.
 And it is an awful long way to Devon from Tyne and Wear.